Hartford, Connecticut: Rail

 The city is served by the 1889 built Hartford Union Station.
 Amtrak provides service from Hartford to Vermont via Springfield and southward to New Haven.
 The station also serves numerous bus companies.
 Hartford Union Station is also served by the Hartford Line, a commuter rail service that runs between New Haven and Springfield and stops at stations in communities along Interstate 91.
 It uses the rail line owned by Amtrak.
 "CTrail" branded trains provide service along the corridor, and riders can use Hartford Line tickets to travel on board most Amtrak trains along the corridor at the same prices.
 The service launched on June 16, 2018.

 Airports

 Bradley International Airport (BDL) is located in Windsor Locks, Connecticut, and offers more than 150 daily departures to over 30 destinations on 9 airlines.
+It has 4 International flights daily.
 Connecticut Transit provides bus service between Bradley International Airport and downtown Hartford.
 Other airports serving the Hartford area include: